Eda-Inal/nextjs-booking/README.md

 - **SVG**: Used for icons to reduce the page load time and improve performance.
 - **WebP**: Optimized image format used for better performance and faster loading times.

-## Project Structure

-- `app/`: Contains the main structure of the site following Next.js App Directory format.
-- `components/`: Reusable components like Navbar and RoomBox.
-- `public/`: Static assets such as images and icons.
-- `styles/`: Global styles for the site.
-- `data/`: JSON file for room data.

 ## SEO